 So…It may not be harmful, but having black specks in your food is probably something you don’t want.
 Let’s look at how you can prevent this cast iron black residue from occurring…

-What’s this black residue!
+What’s this black stuff!

 - The dark flecks appearing on your food that weren’t part of the ingredients while you were cooking.

 - The dark flecks that appeared and tainted the flavor and appeal of your cooking.

 - The dark stain that messed up your clean towel when wiping the skillet.

 - The black flecks on your eggs that aren’t the pepper.
 The whites of eggs make them highly noticeable.